-Authentication Mechanism Strength of Mechanism PED Key (Level 3) plus PIN 48 byte random authentication data stored on PED key plus PIN entered via PED key pad (minimum 4 bytes).
-It is obvious that the probability of guessing the authentication data in a single attempt is 1 in 2 .
-With login failure thresholds of 1 to 3 for SO and configurable from 1 to 10 (default 10) for partition SOs and users, this ensures the FIPS 140-2 required thresholds can never be reached.
-Challenge Secret (Level 3) Default 16 character random string (minimum 7 character string).
-The probability of guessing the challenge secret in a single attempt is 1 in $62^7$ (approximately $3.5 \times 10^{12}$ ).
-With login failure thresholds of 1 to 3for SO and configurable from 1 to 10 (default 10) for partition SOs and users, this ensures the FIPS 140-2 required thresholds can never be reached.
+Authentication Mechanism Strength of Mechanism Password (Level 2) Configurable by SO from 7 to 16 characters.
+The probability of guessing the challenge secret in a single attempt is 1 in 62^7 (approximately 3.5×10^{12}).
+With login failure thresholds of 3 for SO and configurable from 1 to 10 (default 10) for users, this ensures the FIPS 140-2 required thresholds can never be reached.